Viddal Riley

 Viddal Ethan Danso Riley (born 7 July 1997) is an English professional boxer, rapper, and internet personality.
-At regional level, he has held the British cruiserweight title since April 2025.
+He has held the European cruiserweight title since April 2026.
+Previously, he held the British title from 2025 to 2026.
 As an amateur, he won a silver medal at the 2013 European Junior Championships.

 Early life

 Viddal Riley was born on 7 July 1997 in Hackney, London, but raised in Tottenham, London.
 He attended Northumberland Park Community School in the Northumberland Park area of Tottenham in the London Borough of Haringey, England.

 While he was still an amateur boxer, Riley had a day job as a personal trainer at a GymBox gym in Stratford, London.
 It was here that he first met and trained several YouTube personalities, including KSI.
 The two fights between KSI and Logan Paul brought Riley huge publicity and exposure.

 Amateur career

 Riley started his boxing career at six years old when he was introduced to the sport by his father Derrick Riley.
 As a young amateur, he trained at West Ham Boxing Club.
 He went on to collect eight national championships, as well as winning a European Junior Silver Medal in Anapa, Russia.
 He also became a 2014 Nanjing Youth Olympian for Team GB.
 Riley amassed an amateur record of 41–8 (19 KO's).